AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/README.md

 | long double | 16 | 1.7E-308 | 1.7E+308 | L |
 | bool | 1 | false | true | N/A |
 > Note: floats have about 7 decimal places, doubles have about 15, and long doubles have about 19 (system-dependent). <br />
+> Note: you can use a single apostrophe to separate large numbers into sections like you do with commas in writing (e.g. `1'000'000`). <br />
 >
 > Sources: <br />
 > Microsoft: [_Built-in Types (C++)_](https://docs.microsoft.com/en-us/cpp/cpp/fundamental-types-cpp?view=msvc-160) <br />